 The following tables show selected historical financial data of Old ZyVersa for the periods ended and as of the dates indicated.
-The selected historical statements of operations data of Old ZyVersa for the years ended December 31, 2021 and 2020, the historical balance sheet data as of December 31, 2021 and 2020, and the historical statements of cash flows for the years ended December 31, 2021 and 2020, are derived from Old ZyVersa's audited financial statements included elsewhere in this prospectus.
+The selected historical statements of operations data of Old ZyVersa for the years ended December 31, 2021 and 2020, the historical balance sheet data as of December 31, 2021 and 2020, are derived from Old ZyVersa's audited financial statements included elsewhere in this prospectus.
 In the opinion of the Company's management, the financial statements include all adjustments necessary to state fairly Old ZyVersa's financial position as of December 31, 2021 and the consolidated results of operations for the years ended December 31, 2021 and 2020.

 The summary statements of operations data for the three and nine months ended September 30, 2022 and 2021 and the summary balance sheet data as of September 30, 2022 are derived from Old ZyVersa's unaudited interim condensed financial statements included elsewhere in this prospectus.
-Old ZyVersa's unaudited interim condensed financial statements were prepared on a basis consistent with its audited financial statements and include, in management's opinion, all adjustments, consisting only of normal recurring adjustments, that the Company considers necessary for a fair presentation of the financial information set forth in those statements included elsewhere in this Registration Statement.
+Old ZyVersa's unaudited interim condensed financial statements were prepared on a basis consistent with its audited financial statements and include, in management's opinion, all adjustments, consisting only of normal recurring adjustments, that the Company considers necessary for a fair presentation of the financial information set forth in those statements include elsewhere in this Registration Statement.

 The financial information contained in this section relates to Old ZyVersa, prior to and without giving pro forma effect to the impact of the Business Combination and, as a result, the results reflected in this section may not be indicative of the results of the Company going forward.
-For more information regarding such financial information, see "Summary Unaudited Pro Forma Condensed Combined Financial Information" included elsewhere in this Prospectus.
+For more information regarding such financial information, see "Summary Unaudited Pro Forma Condensed Combined Financial Information" included elsewhere in this Registration Statement.